bitcointranscripts/bitcointranscripts/bitcoin-magazine/upgrading-bitcoin-s-consensus-engine-bitcoin-kernel-explained-w-core-dev.md

 And at that point, if it comes down to it, if something else using the kernel were to actually, you know, gain adoption, become a majority of the network, like at that point, it's just another repository.
 Like those other projects can simply fork it and do whatever they want with it.
 Like, Core has no power just because they originally implemented that codebase.
-Like, it just click fork.
+Like, just click fork.
 And if everybody's running some other thing built around it instead of Core itself, like, Core literally voluntarily obsoleted itself in that scenario.
-I don't get the argument that that's entrenching Koromor.
+I don't get the argument that that's entrenching Core more.

 Speaker 1: 00:20:25